 Transferring a house deed to a family member is a major lifestyle altering decision.
 Once completed, the person transferring the property, the grantor, has given up any rights to the family member, the grantee.
 There are a number of ways for the grantor to transfer his house deed to a family member or members.
-The three most popular methods of transfer are called: a special warranty deed, a general warranty deed and a quitclaim deed.
+The three most popular methods of transfer are called:

 SPECIAL WARRANTY DEED TRANSFER